bezumec82/TimeServer/STM/LaOS/Inc/readme.txt

-This folder contains frontend of solution.
+This folder contains the frontend of the solution.
-User should add 'LaOS.h' in his code.
+The user should add 'LaOS.h' in his code.